Charles E W Bean, Diaries, AWM38 3DRL 606/108/1 - April - May 1918 - Part 3

 on our side o / town.
 But

-We heard heavy firing at 8.30
+we heard heavy firing at 8.30

-& I thought perh. / Germans
+& I thought perh / Germs

-had attacked them - it ws
+had c. attacked there - it ws

 their best chance.